rj1/rj1.su/content/notes/sway-on-void-linux-without-elogind.md

 date: "2022-08-14"
 ---

-these notes don't cover configuring sway, your terminal, etc. this is simple a a barebones breakdown of getting sway running w/ seat management and dbus.
+these notes don't cover configuring sway, your terminal, etc. this is a simple barebones breakdown of getting sway running w/ seat management and dbus.

 install information:
 - amd gpu